 The EPA also estimates that the average office goes through 10,000 sheets of paper per year.
 That’s three-quarters of an acre of pine forest that could be saved each year!

 So what more do you need to try out a paperless workflow?
-Give Kissflow a shot with a free trial and see what you can do!
+Take a free trial of Kissflow Process and see what you can do!